AdobeDocs/app-builder/getting_started/first_app.md

 Read more at [Managing Application Logs](../guides/application_logging.md)

+### 6.5 Testing the Application

+The bootstrapped application comes with sample implementations for both unit and end-to-end tests.
+You can execute these tests locally by using `aio app test` and `aio app test -e`, which will respectively run the unit and end-to-end tests against the bootstrapped codebase.

+Of course, as you will modify and extend the code of your application, you will also need to update the tests accordingly.

+We are using [jestJS](https://jestjs.io/) for our the unit tests of the CLI, SDK and bootstrapped application.
+It is however possible to change the implementation to your preferred framework.

+[CI/CD for Project Firefly Applications](../guides/ci_cd_for_firefly_apps.md) also explains how to execute these tests in the context of a CI/CD pipeline.

 ## 7 Deploying the Application

 Once the application is in a good shape, it can be fully deployed to your development workspace.
 This is achievable with a single command.